awoods/top-contributors/README.md

 ### Top Pull Request Reviewers (per month)

 The list of Top Pull Request reviewers is calculated based on the following:
-* The Review MUST be on a Pull Request created under a [DSpace GitHub](https://github.com/DSpace) project.
+* The Review MUST be on a Pull Request created under a [Fedora GitHub](https://github.com/fcrepo4) project.
 * The Review MUST be a [GitHub Pull Request Review](https://help.github.com/articles/about-pull-request-reviews/).
 General comments on PRs are NOT included in the count.
 * The Review MUST be created in that given month.
 * Reviews are counted regardless of the status of the Pull Request (even if the PR is now "closed", your review is counted).